kaushikreddy/Med_Reasoning_AMP/README.md

 ### Quick Start

-1. Use pre-trained checkpoint for immediate demos
+1. Use provided pre-trained checkpoint for demo
-2. Customize base model and dataset paths as necessary
+2. Customize base model and dataset paths easily – just change the model or dataset in the notebook
 3. Adjust reward functions as needed

 ### Fine-Tuning Workflow